-Helena's mission is to provide professional care for you & your family, to help you do more of what you want to do in comfort.
-She has helped many people be in less pain or be more active, whether that's to play golf, improve their run times, ride horses, knit, read, sleep better or even just sit more comfortably at work or at home.
+Jurassic Coast Osteopathy's mission is to provide professional care for you & your family, to help you do more of what you want to do in comfort.
+We have helped many people be in less pain or be more active, whether that's to play golf, improve their run times, ride horses, knit, read, sleep better or even just sit more comfortably at work or at home.

 Helena will refer you back to your GP if appropriate or she may suggest another practitioner with different skills, for example a physiotherapist, nutritionist, massage therapist or acupuncturist if she thinks their skill set is better suited to your problem.

 Many people think osteopaths treat just back pain but Osteopathy can offer benefits for a wide range of problems and not just pain, but also problems with flexibility, tension and other issues listed below.
 For those keen to explore the evidence base for osteopathy directly, citations are being gradually added to this page & there is a downloadable summary attached.

 The conditions listed here are all from the Advertising Standard Authority's website of what Osteopaths may claim to treat based on current evidence, however Helena may be able to help with other problems not on this list - please call the clinic on 01305 237244 and ask for a callback to discuss whether Osteopathy may be suitable for your problem, or email us - email@example.com.

 Frozen shoulder/ shoulder and elbow pain/ tennis elbow (lateral epicondylitis) arising from associated musculoskeletal conditions of the back and neck, but not isolated occurrences

 - Herd, C. R., & Meserve, B. B. (2008).
 A systematic review of the effectiveness of manipulative therapy in treating lateral epicondylalgia.
 The Journal of manual & manipulative therapy, 16(4), 225–237. https://doi.org/10.1179/106698108790818288